Blogpost · March 12, 2026

 Conclusion

 Observability is not optional for production LLM applications.
-Without it, you are flying blind.
+Without it, every bug is a mystery and every cost spike is a surprise.

 Key Takeaways

-• Track key metrics: cost, latency, token usage, retrieval quality, and error rates.
+• Monitor cost, latency, token usage, retrieval quality, and error rates; set automated alerts so anomalies surface before users notice them.

 Related Articles